Aspirin / oxycodone Side Effects

 Applies to aspirin / oxycodone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking aspirin / oxycodone:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking aspirin / oxycodone:Incidence not known

 - Abdominal pain, cramping, or tenderness